Christopher-Schulze/GooglePicz/docs/CONFIGURATION.md

 Create or edit `~/.googlepicz/config` and provide any of these keys to customize the application.
 Setting `debug_console = true` turns on Tokio's debugging console.

 All settings can also be overridden at runtime using command line options.
 Run `googlepicz --help` or `sync_cli --help` to see the available flags.
 The `debug_console` option can be enabled with the `--debug-console` flag.

+If the application is built with the optional `file-store` feature, authentication tokens may be written to `~/.googlepicz/tokens.json` instead of the system keyring.
+Enable this behaviour by passing `--use-file-store` on the command line or by setting the environment variable `USE_FILE_STORE=1` before running the tools.